How (and What) to Store Food for Emergencies: 20 Basics You MUST Have to Start Your Food Storage Off Right

 Nutritional Yeast is a GREAT cheese substitute, tastes really good, and is chock-full of nutrition, especially B vitamins.
 It's already dried, and will last a good long time!

 Even if you don't drink, alcohol is a good food item to have on hand.
 If you learn to make tinctures, you'll be needing alcohol.
 If you have a person in pain from an injury, a little dose can really help.
-Alcohol is also an excellent barter item (as is coffee).

 Final Thoughts About Beginning Your Food Storage Journey